-Istanbul has always been a meeting place, a crosspoint and a destination.
-With the Ataturk Istanbul International Airport, getting to and from Istanbul has never been easier.
+Istanbul has always been a meeting place and a cross point destination.
+Located at the crossroads of East and West, Istanbul offers easy air connections.
+Getting to and from Istanbul has never been easier.
 With a capacity of far over 25 million travelers per year Istanbul is surprisingly within reach - in fact, it's less than a three-hour flight from most European cities.
-Located at the crossroads of East and West, Istanbul offers easy air connections.

 İstanbul's second airport, Sabiha Gökçen, is located in the Anatolian side of the city.
 From Sabiha Gökçen, there are also several ways to get into the city.

 There is the Havataş bus service to Kadıköy and Taksim.